 There are other ways to make sure you are using your Florida revocable living to trust maximize your estate planning.
 7 ways to fine tune your Florida estate plan with your Florida revocable living trust.

-Other Estate Planning Options for Avoiding Probate in Florida
+Non-Trust Options for Avoiding Probate in Florida

 Although I recommend using a Florida revocable living trust as the best option for avoiding probate, there are a few other strategies that can be used in select circumstances as follows: